gka/driven-by-data.net/src/posts/2026/01/08/trump-greenland.md

   - name: Alexander Kauschanski
 ---

-Donald Trump wants to secure Greenland, even by force.
 Melting ice is opening up a new fight over the Arctic and its resources.
+Two map scrollers explain different reasons why the Arctic region is becoming more important in the future.